vatsalgupta67/All-In-One-CyberSecurity-Resources/README.md

 ## *Basics for Web-App Pentesting!!*

-* **If yoou understand HTML, JavaScript, Node.JS, Java and PHP.
+* **If you understand HTML, JavaScript, Node.JS, Java and PHP.
 It'll always be an upper hand for you.**
 * **Web sometimes can be confusing, follow a methodology to do properly.**
 * **Atleast get familiar with basic types of web-attacks and vulnerabilities.**